ec-jrc/lisflood-code/4_annex_tests/index.md

 ### Test Warm start
 Test ensures that a long cold run is equivalent to a cold start + repeated warm starts
-* run continuously for a long period (at least 6 months)
+* run continuously for a long period (at least 6 months) and save output in a folder
 * run on the same period but restarting LISFLOOD at every step (start and stop)
-* Compare ALL state maps at the end of the run and one day for each month.
-They must be identical.
+* Compare all state maps from continuous run with state maps from each warm start execution.
+Maps must be identical at the timestep of the warm run.
-* Test must be performed with daily steps and with 6-hourly steps.
+* Test must be performed with daily and 6-hourly steps.

-Test must be repeated using steps instead of dates.
+**Note:** test doesn't use a reference dataset so it's not a black-box test.
+It's "self contained" and ensures that cold run and warm run are equivalent.

 #### Implementation (TODO)
 [test_warmstart.py](https://github.com/ec-jrc/lisflood-code/blob/master/tests/test_warmstart.py)